Squ4t4r014/TheMostSimpleAPI/README.md

 # TheMostSimpleAPI
-This is most simple API server used Gin-gonic.
+This is most simple API server used Gin.